failstream/SAMMI-audio-app/README.md

 2) I'm getting an error code 4 when loading one of my sound files!

 * If you are getting this error code then the Howler.js library that I used does not like your file for some reason.
 I'm not sure why that might be as I didn't make it.
 You could open the file in a program like Audacity and just save a new copy without modifying it.
 That has worked for me so far.

+# Changelog

+* v0.6
+  * 1) Fixed several load/unload bugs and table element bugs.
+Unloading and loading sounds should work without problems now.

+  * 2) Fixed a case where play triggers were sometimes not happening when triggering from the deck.

+  * 3) Normalized the error trigger names to be more in line with the other trigger names.
+"ERROR  -Load" is now "LoadError" and "ERROR  -Play" is now "PlayError"

+  * 4) Retrieve Info now has the option to either set a variable or trigger an extension or both in order to retrieve the object.

+  * 5) Created and added the Audio App Testing deck v1.0.

+* v0.5
+  * Initial release